avo-hq/docs/src/0.5.x/readme.md

 ## Overview of Avo

-The primary goal of Avo is to administer your database records.
+In the future we want Avo to be the central place where you do your work like manage resources, update app settings, view stats and dashboards and, bring your own functionality.
+At the moment, the primary goal of Avo is to administer your database records.
 To do that, it uses the concept of a [**Resource**](./resources.html).
 Each Avo `Resource` corresponds to a Rails `Model`.

 The next step after you define your `Resource` is to map the database fields, so Avo knows what data to display from the database and how to display it.
-Each field declaration adds a column of data into the `Index` view or a row in the `Show`, `Edit`, and `Create` views.
+Each field declaration adds a column of data into the **Index** view and, a row in the **Show**, **Edit**, and **Create** views.

 There are the basic fields like [text](./fields.html#text), [textarea](./fields.html#textarea), [select](./fields.html#select) and [boolean](./fields.html#boolean), and the more complex ones like [trix](./fields.html#trix), [markdown](./fields.html#markdown), [gravatar](./fields.html#gravatar), and [boolean_group](./fields.html#boolean_group).
 There's even an amazing [file](./fields.html#file) field that's tightly integrated with `Active Storage`. **You've never added files integration as easy as this before.**